Of all the exhaustive baby registry lists out there, why might the minimalist baby registry essentials checklist be the way to go?

 You’ll master the baby bounce from anywhere in no time.

-Some baby-sized nail scissors make the early nail trimming sessions a lot less scary.
+Some baby-sized nail scissors make the early nail trimming sessions a lot less scary for mom.
 They’re small and only a few bucks.

 I’ve found you really don’t need all the other items in the baby hygiene kit that is commonly sold in stores.